lmfit/lmfit-py/doc/parameters.rst

 :class:`Parameter`  and :class:`Parameters`
 ================================================

-This chapter describes :class:`Parameter` objects, which are fundamental to the lmfit approach to optimization.
-Most real use cases will use the :class:`Parameters` class, which provides an (ordered) dictionary of :class:`Parameter` objects.
+This chapter describes :class:`Parameter` objects which are fundamental to the lmfit approach to optimization.
+A :class:`Parameter` contains the value adjusted in the optimization as well as several other properties that control what that value is.
+Most real use cases will use more than 1 :class:`Parameter`, and so use the :class:`Parameters` class, which provides an ordered dictionary of :class:`Parameter` objects.

 The :class:`Parameter` class
 ========================================

-.. module:: Parameter

 .. class:: Parameter(name=None[, value=None[, vary=True[, min=None[, max=None[, expr=None]]]]])